Redgate Flyway

 The goal of the POC is to walk through flyway's functionality to ensure its capabilities are as advertised.
 The POC is structured to evaluate deployments, rollbacks, drift reports, and code analysis.

-Every CI/CD platform is intended to execute CLI, and all flyway functionality CLI functionality can be tested locally.
+Every CI/CD platform is intended to execute CLI, and all flyway CLI functionality can be tested locally.

 Tools To Download and Install